(by Britt McKenna)

 Fast-forward to today and you’ll find Kai living and writing music in Nashville, TN.
-Though he isn’t a Nashville native, Kai has already made an indelible mark on Nashville's music scene.
-As a songwriter, he’s best known for his work with Abigail Washburn on her record “City of Refuge”.
-His work with The Greencards on their last album Sweetheart of the Sun, for which Kai co-wrote five tracks, yielded a Grammy nomination for Best Folk Album in 2013.
-He is also a respected multi-instrumentalist and singer, who has recorded and performed with a wide range of artists including Bobby Bare, Jr., Laura Veirs, Sarah Jarosz, Kacey Musgraves, The Straybirds, Rayna Gellert, and Alejandro Escovedo.
-His work has earned him fans in many corners of the music world, including an admirer in world-class banjo player Bela Fleck, who describes Kai as “a powerful musical force."
+Though he isn’t a Nashville native, Kai has made an indelible mark on Nashville's music scene.
+As a writer, he was nominated for a Grammy for best American Roots Song in 2020 with his co-writer Sierra Hull - losing in the category to John Prine, a loss Kai considers a big win.
+He first came to be known for a critically-aclaimed collaboration with Abigail Washburn on her record “City of Refuge”.
+His work with The Greencards on their final album Sweetheart of the Sun, for which Kai co-wrote five tracks, yielded a Grammy nomination for Best Folk Album in 2013.
+He is also a respected multi-instrumentalist and singer, who has recorded and performed with a vast range of artists including Kacey Musgraves, Rickie Lee Jones, The Fray, Rayland Baxter, Liz Longley, Lera Lynn, Morgan Wade, Bobby Bare, Jr., Laura Veirs, Sarah Jarosz, The Straybirds, and Alejandro Escovedo.
+His work has earned him supporters in many corners of the music world, including world-class banjo player Bela Fleck, who describes Kai as “a powerful musical force."

 Kai has released two studio solo albums: the full-length Send It Down (2011), and the self-recorded and produced Perpetually Out Of Fashion EP (2014).
 His recent collaboration called The Wu-Force has been featured on NPR, which called it "fearless..delicate..and intriguing".